antfu/refined-github-notifications/README.md

 > **Note**: It's opinionated to my own workflow.

 - Add `target="_blank"` to all notifications (and remove `notification_referrer_id`)
-- Refresh the page when going back to the tab after 1 min idle, so you get the latest notifications
+- Refresh the page when going back to the tab, so you get the latest notifications
 - Remove bot avatars
 - Colorize the notification type (mention, review request, etc.)
 - Auto mark notifications as done (remove it from the list), if: